sis-ethz/Understand-Transfer-QO/README.md

 ## Requirements
 Sampling random queries and executing benchmark queries require the database systems deployed with data loaded.
 We use DBMS including [Postgres](), [Microsoft SQL Server]() and [Couchbase]().
 We use SSB, TPC-H, and IMDB as data sets.

 We use [Python3]() and [jupyter notebook]() to implement the experiments.
-The python requirements are listed in `requirements.txt` (for ML experiments only) and `requirements_engine.txt` (for ML experiments and connecting DB engines).
-Run the following to install the packages needed.
+The python requirements are listed in `requirements.txt` (for ML experiments only) and `requirements_engine.txt` (for connecting DB engines).
+Run the following to install the packages needed for ML experiments.

 ```python3 -m pip install -r requirements.txt```